Thomas Harrison Provenzano: Murders

-Provenzano was a 34 year-old unemployed electrician when, on January 10, 1984, he entered the Orange County courthouse in Orlando carrying a shotgun, an assault rifle, and a revolver, along with a large quantity of ammunition.
+Provenzano was a 34-year-old unemployed electrician when, on January 10, 1984, he entered the Orange County courthouse in Orlando carrying a shotgun, an assault rifle, and a revolver, along with a large quantity of ammunition.
 He opened fire with the revolver when two bailiffs approached to search him.

 Provenzano had been charged with disorderly conduct five months earlier and had gone to the courthouse with the intention of shooting the officer who had charged him.

-Instead, he killed 60-year-old Deputy Sheriff William Arnold "Arnie" Wilkerson, a retired Navy Lt.
+Instead, Provenzano killed 60-year-old Deputy Sheriff William Arnold "Arnie" Wilkerson, a retired Navy Lt.
 Commander who had served 15 years with the Sheriff's Department.
 In addition, 53-year-old Deputy Sheriff Harry Dalton was wounded and suffered brain damage, becoming partially paralyzed and eventually dying from his injuries in 1991.

-19-year-old Correctional Officer Mark Parker was hit in the spine and paralyzed from the neck down after being caught in the crossfire as he used his own body to shield a civilian from the gunfire.
+Nineteen-year-old Correctional Officer Mark Parker was hit in the spine and paralyzed from the neck down after being caught in the crossfire as he used his own body to shield a civilian from the gunfire.
 Parker eventually died in March 2009 due to complications from his injuries.
 Provenzano would be found guilty and sentenced to death for the attack.